elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 But If you’re not ready to take the plunge into Clojure, try out Facebook’s [immutable-js](https://github.com/facebook/immutable-js) and [React](http://facebook.github.io/react) instead.

 At the end, we know that UI development is messy, and often times broken.
 We want to solve this, but it will require us to try out new ideas and new ways of thought.
 Both the JavaScript and Clojure communities, it seems, have benefited and learned from each other.
-So if the ideas presented here seem too foreign, don't balk.
-If they seem too radical, don't dismiss it.
+So if the ideas presented here seem too foreign, don’t balk.
+If they seem too radical, don’t dismiss it.
 Let these ideas simmer.
 And if you want, try it out; play with it.
 But I think you’ll find these tools to be brilliant, powerful and, frankly, a lot of fun.

 # References